josh-stevenson/TLDR-Bot-/README.md

 Follow these steps to set up and run the application locally.

 ### Prerequisites
+VSCode or a similar code editor.

+Git installed on your local machine.

 Conda or Miniconda installed.

 Python 3.9 or higher.

+A unique API Key from NAI.
+This is assigned per user from the Model Endpoint

+The Endpoint URL for the LLM you intend to use.

 ### 1. Clone the Repository
-Clone this repository to your local machine:
+Clone this repository to your local machine using Git:

 Bash